Calybos/Zindi_projects/README.md

-# Zindi_projects
+# Financial_inclusion_in_Africa
-Data Science Projects
+Data Science Competition Project

-It contains step-by-step approaches to analysing data projects completed on the Kaggle platform.
+It contains step-by-step approaches to analysing the financial data project completed on the Zindi platform.
-Please feel free to look it over and to comment.
+Tools: ML(logistic analysis), Pandas, Matplotlib Please feel free to look it over and to comment.